University's Quality System

 Fundamentally the quality management is management of the organization.
 The Rector is responsible for the quality management of the University.
 The dean is responsible for the quality management of the faculty.
 In other units the director is responsible for the quality management of the unit led by her/him.
 The University’s interest groups are heard in the quality work.
 Each student, employee and superior are involved in improving the University’s activities.

-University’s quality assurance system will be audited in autumn 2017.
-Finnish Education Evaluation Centre (FINEEC or Karvi in Finnish) will be responsible for the auditing, which will be conducted in English.
-This will be the second audit of the University’s quality system, the first one took place in 2009.
+University’s quality assurance system was audited in autumn 2017.
+Finnish Education Evaluation Centre (FINEEC or Karvi in Finnish) was responsible for the auditing, which was conducted in English.
+The University's quality assurance system passed the audit and the University received a quality label as a token of that.
+This was the second audit of the University’s quality system, the first one took place in 2009.

 1. Quality policy